Nice to meet you.

 5. Create a plan of action for repeat offenders

-When you have an absentee policy in place, it’s important to stick to it.
+When you have an absentee policy, it’s important to stick to it.
 Excessive absenteeism doesn’t just cost in dollars.
-Research shows that as much as 36.6 percent of productivity is lost to unplanned absences.
-This is sure to affect employee morale.
+Research shows that around 45.5% of respondents reported absenteeism in 4 weeks and were losing an average of 48.7 work hours.

 For habitual offenders, a plan of action might be: